 Dog allergies are misguided reactions to foreign bodies by the body’s immune system, which can suffer both people and pets.
 There are a few different types of allergies like skin allergy, food allergy, the environmental allergy that may affect both the dog and its owner.
 Acute dog allergies are the most dangerous of all types which may lead to anaphylactic shock and death.
 Vaccination and bee sting may also lead to anaphylactic shock.
-So as a dog owner you must always be very careful about the medicine, food and environmental things.
+So as a dog owner you must always be very careful about medicine, food, and environmental things.

 Allergic Dog Breeds

 Any dog breeds can develop an allergic reaction at any stage of their life.
 But there are some specific breeds of dogs that have some predisposing factors for the allergic reactions especially flat-faced and short-haired are less susceptible to allergies.